Kate Spade New York to Open Paris Flagship

 TRANS-ATLANTIC TRIP: Kate Spade New York is setting up shop in Paris for the first time.
 The U.S. brand will open a 2,000-square-foot flagship on the Rue Saint-Honoré this summer, showcasing its handbags, ready-to-wear, accessories, small leather goods, jewelry, watches, shoes and eyewear.

 Expanding its presence in Europe is a key part of the parent firm Kate Spade & Co.’s strategy.
 The brand opened a flagship on London’s Regent Street last year.
-In France, its presence is currently limited to the Galeries Lafayette Haussmann department store and the brand’s dedicated Web site.
+In France, its presence is limited to the Galeries Lafayette Haussmann department store and the brand’s dedicated web site.

-“We have already seen strong customer demand and brand resonance in the market with our wholesale presence, making a Paris specialty store the natural next step for Kate Spade & Company’s growth,” said chief executive officer Craig Leavitt in a statement.
+“We have already seen strong customer demand and brand resonance in the market with our wholesale presence, making a Paris specialty store the natural next step for Kate Spade & Co.’s growth,” chief executive officer Craig Leavitt said in a statement.

 To coincide with the opening, scheduled for June, the brand has created an exclusive clutch featuring the colors of the French flag that will be available for a limited time only.